Snoob11/Geopandastutorials/README.md

-Collection of tutorials to familiarze myself with geographical data analysis
+Jupyter notebook with tutorials for geographical data analysis